matti-82/easyd/README.md

 - convienience function to start threads
 - realtime support (execute code without being intercepted by GC)

+GTK Module

+- mixin template GuiApp
+- ILayoutWindow as recommended base class for main windows
+- various widgets and dialogs
+- mechanism to bind variables to the value of a widget

 Base Module

 - Several helper functions, e.g. for event handling